 - At the top of the list of search results, click the Favorite icon:

-- The search can now be accessed from the My Favorites list in the sidebar of the Saved Searches page.
+- The search can now be accessed from the My Favorites section on the sidebar of the Saved Searches page.
 It will also appear at the top of the saved searches list.

 More on sorting and searching conversations:

 - Sharing saved searches